 As a blogger, the best way to get started with affiliate marketing is to begin adding affiliate links to the articles on your blog.

-The best affiliate program to start out with is Amazon affiliate program.
+And perhaps the best affiliate program to start out with is the Amazon affiliate program.

-The Amazon Associates program allows you to link Amazon products in your articles and earn a commission from those products and others purchased on Amazon.
+The Amazon Associates program allows you to link Amazon products and earn a commission from those products and others purchased on Amazon.

 This is how Alex and I earned our first $85.62 of blogging income.